Symphony No. 4 (Mahler): II. In gemächlicher Bewegung, ohne Hast

 The second movement has a five-part structure, beginning with a scherzo part in C minor that alternates with a trio part in F major.
 The scherzo's prelude presents a horn call, followed by what Stefan terms a "ghostly theme" in a solo scordatura violin that begins the scherzo's first section in C minor.

 A brighter middle section in C major is then heard, before a reprisal of the C minor section.
 The scherzo closes with a horn postlude.
 The two trios between the movement's three scherzos have the character of a Ländler and are in a "lazily cheerful" style that contrasts with the scherzo's grotesqueness.
 La Grange describes the second movement as Mahler's "only true ländler movement" since the First Symphony's Scherzo.
 Floros finds that certain melodies in the trio anticipate themes from the Finale.

 The scherzo was originally named "Freund Hein spielt auf" ("Friend Hein Strikes Up", or "Death takes the fiddle" as paraphrased by Cooke).
 Freund Hein is a personification of Death in German folklore, and his fiddling is represented in the music by the harsh sound of the scordatura violin.
 (Note: During the 12 October 1901 rehearsal with the Vienna Philharmonic, Mahler was not satisfied with the violin's sound and delegated the "fiddle" part to a solo viola, still played by the Philharmonic's leader Arnold Rosé.
 Mahler reversed this decision for the 1904 Dutch premiere in Amsterdam, which apparently used a violin with normal tuning.
 The present score calls for a scordatura violin.)
-The printed program for the 1904 Amsterdam performance even included the title "Todtentanz" ("Dance of Death") for the movement, though this was never published in the symphony's first edition.
+The printed program for the 1904 Amsterdam performance even included the title "Totentanz" ("Dance of Death") for the movement, though this was never published in the symphony's first edition.
 According to Mahler's widow, Alma, the composer took inspiration for this movement from the 1872 painting Self-Portrait with Death Playing the Fiddle by the Swiss artist Arnold Böcklin.
 Blaukopf writes that the violin passages betray "Mahler's penchant for the ludicrous and the eerie".
 Despite this, he notes that Freund Hein "is not frightening in effect" but is instead "uncanny".
 Stefan characterizes Mahler's depiction of Death as "very good-natured".